No. 248 Squadron RAF: Second World War

 In July 1942, the squadron deployed to Malta, flying long-range fighter support for the Malta Convoy Operation Pedestal, attacking airfields on Sardinia and a convoy off Corfu before it returned to the UK, leaving its aircraft behind.
 Once back in the UK and with a fresh set of Beaufighters, the Squadron was tasked with carrying out fighter patrols over the Western Approaches and Bay of Biscay as part of No. 19 Group RAF from RAF Talbenny in Pembrokeshire.
 Together with fellow Beaufighter squadron No. 235, 248 had the particular role of opposing German Junkers Ju 88 fighters that were attacking Allied anti-submarine aircraft over the Bay of Biscay, with repeated combats taking place though the spring and summer of 1943, with the Squadron receiving Beaufighter Xs in June 1943, adding anti-shipping strikes to its missions and operating a detachment from Gibraltar.

 In December 1943, the Squadron started to receive de Havilland Mosquito FB VI fighter-bombers, flying its final missions on the Beaufighter in January 1944 and its first patrols on the Mosquito in February that year.
 In March its Mosquito FB.VIs were supplemented by a detachment of ex-618 Squadron Mosquito FB.XVIIIs (nicknamed Tsetse), equipped with a 6-pounder (57 mm) cannon.
 The squadron used the Tsetses to attack shipping, and in particular German submarines, while the more conventional Mosquito FB.VIs provided fighter cover.

 On 10 May 1944, six Mosquitos of 248 Squadron, including two Tsetse aircraft, were ordered to attack the Japanese submarine I-29, carrying a cargo of rubber, tungsten, gold bullion and 25 Japanese senior naval officers, off Cape Peñas in northern Spain.
 The I-29 had a heavy escort, including two destroyers and two torpedo boats, together with air cover of eight Ju 88s.
 248 Squadron claimed to have shot down three Ju 88s (one by the six-pounder gun of one of the Tsetses) and damaged I-29.
 In fact, only one Ju 88 was shot down and I-29 was undamaged.
 On 25 March 1944, six 248 Squadron Mosquitos, including two Tsetses, attacked and sunk the German submarine U-976 off Saint Nazaire.
 During June 1944, the squadron was heavily deployed in support of Operation Overlord, the Allied invasion of Normandy, flying 274 sorties that month.
 The squadron damaged U-212 on 6 June, sank U-821 in conjunction with a Liberator bomber of 206 Squadron on 10 June and damaged another U-boat, U-155 off Lorient on 23 June.

-In September 1944 the Squadron left Cornwall for Banff in Scotland, operating as part of the Banff Strike Wing, flying anti-submarine and anti-shipping operations off the coast of Norway.
+In September 1944 the squadron left Cornwall for Banff in Scotland and, led by Wing Commander Gage Sise, operated as part of the Banff Strike Wing, flying anti-submarine and anti-shipping operations off the coast of Norway.
 It continued these operations until the end of the war in Europe.
 It moved to RAF Chivenor in July 1945, and was renamed 36 Squadron on 30 September 1946.

+Commanding officers

+Commanding officers of No. 248 Squadron have included: